A New Concept of Workplace Wellbeing

 Economically

 It will enable us to see the performance and ‘growth’ of our businesses and workplaces with a wider lens than just focusing on financial performance.
 Economies are for meeting the needs of people within the boundaries of planetary limits.
-Rather than measuring net profit or return on investment we will measure our organisations contribution to ‘net wellbeing’.
+We will move to measuring our organisations contribution to ‘net wellbeing’.

 The current story